arogozhnikov/arogozhnikov.github.io/_posts/2023-07-13-retrospective-thoughts-on-einops.markdown

 Additional challenge: "fewer, but more universal operations".

 There is a gap between "I find this helpful" and "this will be actively used".
 It is easy to come up with a long list of operations that will be helpful in *some* cases, but how users would figure this out?
-I don't think anyone check einops' docs regularly, so operation will never pop up in mind.
+I don't think anyone checks einops' docs regularly, so operation will never pop up in mind.
 See, *usefulness of operation strongly depends on its universality*, i.e. ability to cover many cases, and einops are good at this because it was one of requirements.